daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 - They are being formal and precise here.
 This will allow them to explore a broader set of models and situations.
 E.g., there may be a 'choice function' that does not result from 'constrained utility maximisation' (and could not be expressed in terms of constrained utility maximisation).
 This is particularly relevant for behavioral economics.

 **Britt: Yes, I think the language they use is very formal and concised which makes it hard to understand.
 Sorry, I don't understand this bit: E.g., there may be a 'choice function' that does not result from 'constrained utility maximisation' (and could not be expressed in terms of constrained utility maximisation).**

-Do you mean there may be a choice function with any constrain?
+**Do you mean there may be a choice function with any constrain?
 Can you please give an example?

-We missed the entire part of 'behaviroal economics' in our BEE2038 module due to the strike.
-Perphas this pa
+We missed the entire section of 'behaviroal economics' in our BEE2038 module due to the strike.
+Perphas this part would make more sense to me if I have studied behavirol economics last year?**

 Formal problem for a utility maximiser:

 > $max\{u(x):x \in A\}$

 (\@Britt: does the above problem make sense for you?)

+Britt: Partly...
+I am still not getting the second part of the statment.
+I will do some research tomorrow to

 \